snowfox-project/snowfox/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: "[Feature]"
-labels: ''
-assignees: ''

----

 **Please Describe The Problem To Be Solved**
 (Replace This Text: Please present a concise description of the problem to be addressed by this feature request.
 Please be clear what parts of the problem are considered to be in-scope and out-of-scope.)